 For the safety and convenience of all members of the Woodbury University community, university parking regulations are in effect and enforced 24 hours a day, 365 days a year.
-All motor vehicles operated by students must be registered with the Business Office and must display a current, valid parking permit.
-This includes fulltime, part-time, day, evening, weekend, Intensive Programs, summer, residential, and commuting students.
+All motor vehicles operated by students must be registered with the Business Office and must display a current, valid parking permit regardless of the student's place of residence or academic program.
 Motorcycle operators and drivers with handicap placards/license plates must register their vehicles, display a current parking permit, and park in the proper parking spaces on campus.
 Failure to register a vehicle and purchase a parking permit will result in denied entry to parking lots or citation and fine.
 Woodbury University has approximately one parking space for every three registered vehicles.
 Accordingly, possession of a parking permit only provides drivers the opportunity to look for a parking space on campus- it does not guarantee that a space will be available.
 All vehicles driven or parked on campus must be covered by liability and property damage insurance in accordance with the California Vehicle Code.
 The registered operator of a motor vehicle is responsible for its operation on campus at all times.
 The university assumes no responsibility for the care or protection of any vehicle or its contents at any time, including the time when it is parked in designated university parking areas.